fridde/WordCounter/README.md

 #Main table
 ##Good things to know

+* The frequencies are calculated _after_ the "uninteresting" words have been filtered out.
+Therefore, the frequency of the word _cake_ in the text `I like cake` is 100% if the words "I" and "like" have been filtered out.
+The results should be interpreted carefully.
 * You can reorder the columns by clicking on the header and using drag-and-drop
 * Clicking on a header will change the order of the table according to that header.
 Click once more to change from ascending order to descending order.
 * The column names correspond to the filenames of the text files